dart-lang/language/working/1426-extension-types/feature-specification.md

 ## Introduction

-This specifies support for extension types in Dart as an enhancement of the extension methods mechanism that Dart has supported since version 2.6.
+This document specifies support for a feature known as extension types, which is an enhancement of the extension methods mechanism that Dart has supported since version 2.6.

 An _extension type_ is a zero-cost abstraction mechanism that allows developers to replace the set of available operations on a given object